mszkudelski/home/README.md

 ## About project

 App is written in plain Javascript with Typescript.
 Everything is made from scratch without any external vendors.
 I used webpack for bundling js, css and every action related to making final build package.
-For Continoues Delivery I use Netlify.
+For Continuous Delivery I use Netlify.

 App is made with SPA (Single Page Application) approach.
 Every page has its own .scss file and two .ts files - one for template and another for controller.
 Router core codebase is in src/router directory.
 Every page is lazy loaded module declared in main index.ts file.